Abdul-hadi-bits/DigiHub/README.md

 # About this Project
-a flutter project which provides capability such as Task schedualing (with local notifications)
+a flutter project which provides capability such as:
+Task schedualing (with local notifications).
-Tracking daily expenses
+Tracking daily expenses (with graphs and history).
-Chatting (in progress)
+Chatting (in progress).
-Settings (profile and app prefrences)
+Settings (profile and app prefrences).

 also includes
 Authentication and Registeration ( phone number / email).